ASIA MARKETS: Asian Markets Unfazed After Yellen Hints At Rate Hikes

 ADVERTISEMENT

-The dollar has risen to around Yen112.30 from Yen111.55 at the end of Tuesday's equities trading.
+The dollar rose to around Yen113.17 from Yen111.55 at the end of Tuesday's equities trading.
 It was helped by Yellen's comment that the Fed "should be wary of raising rates too gradually," which many market watchers consider to be hawkish.
 Rob Carnell, head of Asia research at ING, said it was "the strongest signal yet" of a December rate increase.

 Fed-fund futures now show just a 17% chance that there will be no rate increases for the rest of the year, according to CME data, compared with 27% on Friday and 42% before last week's Fed statement.